2022 Costa Rican ransomware attack: Conti Group attack

 The servers of the Ministry of Finance were the first to be compromised during the night of Sunday, April 17.
-The BetterCyber Twitter account was the first to replicate, the next day, the post on the Conti Group forum that reported the hacking of the government institution, indicating that 1 TeraByte of information had been stolen from the Virtual Tax Administration (ATV) platform, used by the government for citizens and companies to file their tax returns.
+The Conti Group had compromised credentials, which allowed it to install malware on one device in the Ministry of Finance network.
+The BetterCyber Twitter account was the first to replicate, the next day, the post on the Conti Group forum that reported the hacking of the government institution, indicating that 1 terabyte of information had been stolen from the Virtual Tax Administration (ATV) platform, used by the government for citizens and companies to file their tax returns.
 In turn, the publication indicated that the data would begin to be published on April 23.

 Before 10 a.m. on April 18, the Ministry of Finance informed through a press release and through its social networks that, "due to technical problems", the ATV platform and the Customs Information System (TICA) had been disabled and that the deadline for filing and paying taxes that were due that day would be extended until the next business day after the systems were restored.
 The institution did not immediately acknowledge being hacked and initially refused to answer questions from the press about the Conti Group claim.

 The next day, Conti Group posted a new post on their forum announcing that they were asking for US$10 million in ransom for the stolen information.
 The Ministry of Finance confirmed that the information published so far corresponded to information from the National Customs Service, used for supplies and support.

 Hours after the Treasury statement, the microsite of the Ministry of Science, Innovation, Technology and Telecommunications suffered a defacement with a message reading, "We greet you from Conti, look for us on your network."

 Jorge Mora Flores, director of Digital Governance of Costa Rica, indicated that as a result of the attack, and because the affected server hosts other pages, the decision was made to turn it off while checks were carried out to determine to what extent security was breached.
 Subsequently, an update on the Conti Group forum indicated that the attacks against Costa Rican ministries would continue "until the government pays us".

 Hours later, Conti attacked an email server of the National Meteorological Institute, stealing the information contained therein.
 Conti stated that the scenario that Costa Rica was experiencing was a "beta version of a global cyber attack on an entire country".
 Later, in another update on their forum, they indicated that if the Ministry of Finance did not inform their taxpayers of what was happening, they would carry out additional actions: